mutinex/mmm-eval/docs/development/setup.md

 # Development Setup

-This guide will help you set up a development environment for contributing to mmm-eval.
+This guide will help you set up a development environment for contributing to BenjaMMMin.

 ## Prerequisites